-If you are unfamiliar with “Preflighting”, in the printing world, this is the term used to signify a thorough check of “print ready” artwork to be sure that it is truly “print ready”.
+If you are unfamiliar with “Preflighting,” in the printing world this is the term used to signify a thorough check of “print ready” artwork to be sure that it is truly “print ready.”
 You may be an outstanding designer and you may create nothing less than one complete masterpiece after another, but if you are unfamiliar with the complete printing process, then you may wish to consider this service before sending your artwork directly to your printer.
-When there are issues with your press ready PDF supplied directly to your printer there is a high likelihood that one of these three situations below will occur.
+When there are issues with your press ready PDF supplied directly to your printer there is a high likelihood that one of the three following situations will occur.

 - Your printer will find a way to make all of the necessary corrections needed to your files, and pass on unexpected extra charges to you or your client in doing so.

 Sharkey Graphic Solutions can usually be counted on for a “24-Hour” turn time on our preflighting services for all of your Adobe Indesign, Adobe Illustrator and PDF Print Ready files (and supporting graphics when applicable).
-We will check your press ready files and list out each concern (or potential problem) we identify including but not limited to these items listed below.
+We will check your press ready files and list out each concern (or potential problem) we identify, including but not limited to the items listed below.

-This is much the same as “RGB” colors accept worse as many spot ink colors cannot be achieved in RGB or CMYK making some colors totally impossible to match in a CMYK printing environment.
+This is much the same as “RGB” colors, except worse.
+Many spot ink colors cannot be achieved in RGB or CMYK, making some colors totally impossible to match in a CMYK printing environment.
 Note: When a specific spot color is important, spot color printing is always an option, but is often a much more expensive process as a special ink would need to be mixed by your printer.

 When bleeds have not been included in your print ready files, you run the likely risk of several distasteful issues.
-If the files are used as provided, it is almost a guarantee that you will be seeing a thin white line in variant thicknesses on the outside edges which often alternate from side to side throughout the press run.
+If the files are used as provided, it is almost a guarantee that you will be seeing a thin white line of varying thicknesses on the outside edges which often alternate from side to side throughout the press run.
 It is important to remember that there is always a certain amount of slight variance when a job is cut down to its final size.
-Sometimes your printer may completely enlarge your file supplied to achieve a full bleed, but cutting off important parts of your artwork in doing so.
-Other times your printer may under trim your finished piece, thus making your product smaller than it should be to compensate for this problem.
+Sometimes your printer may completely enlarge your file supplied to achieve a full bleed, cutting off important parts of your artwork in doing so.
+Other times your printer may under-trim your finished piece, thus making your product smaller than it should be to compensate for this problem.

 When you have crop marks in your standard 1/8” bleed area, this actually destroys the purpose of having a bleed to begin with.
 In all of the Adobe products we have used, the default distance of trim marks from the final trim is set at .0833”, which is roughly 1/16”.
 If the Adobe default is used, you will now end up with roughly 1/16” of true bleed instead of the standard 1/8” required by most printers.

-When fonts are not embedded in your print ready PDF very serious problem can often occur.
-If a common font is used like “Arial” or “Times Roman”, you may be okay as this font is usually available on your printer’s computer, but if a less common unembedded font is used and this font is not on your printer’s computer, an entirely different font is usually automatically substituted in place of the one you used causing a cascading effect of not only a font used that you don’t like, but a reflowing of your text causing some text to be lost all together.
+When fonts are not embedded in your print ready PDF, very serious problem can often occur.
+If a common font is used, such as “Arial” or “Times New Roman,” you may not have a problem since these fonts are usually available on your printer's computer.
+If a less common unembedded font is used and this font is not on your printer’s computer, an entirely different font is usually automatically substituted in place of the one you have used causing your text to reflow and ever disappear partially or completely.

-When a large solid black background is used in artwork supplied, if it is built from 100% K (or black), the final printed product will actually appear as gray.
-To achieve a deep rich black color for large black backgrounds or shapes, the black should be built as “Rich Black” which is typically 60% Cyan, 40% Magenta, 30% Yellow & 100% Black.
+When a large solid black background is used in artwork supplied, if it is built from 100% K (black), the final printed product will actually appear as gray.
+To achieve a deep rich black color for large black backgrounds or shapes, the black should be built as “Rich Black.”
+This is typically 60% Cyan, 40% Magenta, 30% Yellow & 100% Black.

 This is purely about aesthetics.
 This may seam like a minor thing to worry about, but giving a professional appearance can mean the difference between success and failure.
 As an example, a tri-fold brochure may be someone’s first impression of your company or charitable organization, and it’s always important to remember that you can only make a first impression once.

 This is a relatively general term, used to cover all of the bases with proper layout details needed to produce a perfect final printed product.
-Pocket Folders are a great example of a printed product, which can have a somewhat complex layout and need to carefully designed.
+Pocket Folders are a great example of a printed product which can have a somewhat complex layout and need to be carefully designed.

 Crossover spreads are usually extremely important to most clients, so it is very important that they align perfectly.